d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 net(x)
 ```

-Indeed, it is no different than It can observed here that the use of the
-`MySequential` class is no different from the use of the Sequential class
-described in :numref:`chapter_mlp_gluon`.
+Indeed, it can be observed that the use of the `MySequential` class is no different from the use of the Sequential class described in :numref:`chapter_mlp_gluon`.

 ## Blocks with Code